Psychology Program Description

 Behavioral Neuroscience Minor

-Behavior Neuroscience is an interdisciplinary program that focuses on the Behavioral Neuroscience and behavior.
+Behavior Neuroscience is an interdisciplinary program that focuses on Behavioral Neuroscience and behavior.
 Students enrolled in this minor will engage in the scientific process and ask meaningful questions about a cutting-edge field.

 Psychology Student Learning Outcomes